-Being a sprint based and momentum based sport, the applications for the kBox can be wide-ranging in rugby.
-It can be used to add strength and mass to players, both upper and lower body strength.
-Around the sprinting aspect of the sport, it is useful for both explosive power, eccentric strength and change of direction ability but also for injury prevention when it comes to sprint related injuries.
+Being a sprint-based and momentum-based sport, the applications for the kBox and kPulley can be wide-ranging in rugby.
+They can be used to add strength and mass to players, both upper and lower body strength.
+Around the sprinting aspect of the sport, these tools are useful for both explosive power, eccentric strength, and change of direction ability but also for injury prevention when it comes to sprint related injuries.

-Users of the kBox in rugby already include the Australian rugby league team Cronulla Sharks in the National Rugby League, Japanese rugby union team NEC Green Rockets in the Top League and the Chinese National Olympic Rugby Team, as well as individual athletes such as Yannick Nyanga of rugby club Racing 92 and Rémi Lamerat of ASM Rugby.
+Users of the kBox and kPulley in rugby already include the Australian rugby league team Cronulla Sharks in the National Rugby League, Japanese rugby union team NEC Green Rockets in the Top League, and the Chinese National Olympic Rugby Team, as well as individual athletes such as Yannick Nyanga of rugby club Racing 92 and Rémi Lamerat of ASM Rugby.

 Go back to applications for sports performance.